Fascinating Irish Kings and Queens Who Changed History

 A 1723 depiction of Brian on Dermot O’Connor’s translation of Foras Feasa ar Éirinn

-Brian Boru is quite possibly Ireland’s most famous and successful king.
+Brian Boru is quite possibly the most famous and successful Irish King in history.
 His coronation took place in Cashel, and, like so many of Ireland and Munster’s kings, Boru was a High King of Ireland.
 He was also the mastermind behind the defeat of the Leinster kings and Vikings at the Battle of Clontarf in 1014.

 Gormflaith Ingen Murchada

-Gormlaith was born in Naas, County Kildare in 960 AD and became a queen of Ireland in the late 10th and 11th centuries.
-She was the daughter of Murchad mac Finn, a king of Leinster of the Uí Fhaelain line, and sister to Máel Mórda who eventually became King of Munster.
-Her first marriage was to Óláfr Sigtryggsson (known as Amlaíb in Irish sources), Norse king of Dublin and York, with whom she had a son, Sitric Silkbeard.
+Gormlaith was born in Naas, County Kildare, in 960 AD and reigned as the Queen of Ireland in the late 10th and 11th centuries.
+She was the daughter of Murchad mac Finn, the King of Leinster from Uí Failghe, and sister to Máel Mórda, who eventually became King of Munster.

-Gormlaith went on to marry Brian Boru in 997 and bore a son from him named Donnchadh who eventually became King of Munster.
-It is said that Gormlaith is partly responsible for the demise of Brian Boru at the Battle of Clontarf after their separation, by encouraging her brother, Máel, and son, Sitric, to fight against him.
+Gormlaith went on to marry Brian Boru in 997 and bore another son named Donnchadh, who would eventually become the King of Munster.
+It is said that Gormlaith is partly responsible for the demise of Brian Boru at the Battle of Clontarf after their separation by encouraging her brother, Máel, and son, Sitric, to fight against him.

-Here are a few more Kings from Ireland that may surprise you!
+Here are a few more Kings from Ireland that you may not have heard about!

 The King of Tory Island